 No, You Can’t Deduct Gym Membership Fees

 This is not the case.
-If you've been prescribed a specific form of exercise by a doctor, that may qualify as a deductible medical expense, but expect to include a letter of medical necessity with your taxes before the IRS will let this one fly.
-For everyone else, your gym membership isn't deductible, like it or not.
-Ditch the gym completely and try one of these fitness apps instead.
+If you’ve been prescribed a specific form of exercise by a doctor, that may qualify as a deductible medical expense, but expect to include a letter of medical necessity with your taxes before the IRS will let this one fly.
+For everyone else, your gym membership isn’t deductible, like it or not.

 If you’ve lent money to someone only to see them unable to pay you back, the government is ready to ease the sting of getting stiffed.
 Money lost to bad debts is tax deductible, so you can recoup some of the associated costs when it comes time to file your taxes.